comp110-lytle/comp110/site/cqs/dicts-for-loops.md

 ## Part 0.
 Setup

 Start by opening your workspace in Visual Studio.
-Right click on the "lessons" folder and select "add file".
-Your file will be named `unzip.py`.
+Right click on the "CQs" folder and select "add file".
+Your file will be named `cq08_unzip.py`.

 Set up your document by adding the docstring:
 `"""Splitting a dictionary into two lists"""` and initializing the `__author__` variable with your PID.